riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 {% endhighlight %}

 ###A quick over-view of where we're starting from
-Open up the code in your text editor of choice and you'll see a pretty standard file structure.
+Open up the code in your text editor of choice and you'll see a pretty standard Meteor file structure.

 <img src="../images/posts/paging-and-sorting-part-1/project-structure.png" class="img-responsive" />